mpusz/wg21-papers/src/3045R5_quantities_and_units_library.md

 Please note that the above only lists the features present in this proposal.
-Additional features, like definitions of specific systems of quantities and units, math utilities, and other extensions, will be provided in the follow-up papers.
+Additional features, like definitions of specific systems of quantities and units, math utilities, and other extensions, may be provided in the follow-up papers.
 We chose not to include those features here because they can be separately added later.
 This also means that we believe that all of the features listed above should be provided in the first release of the library.